pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 The pywbemcli commands that can be typed in the pywbemcli shell are the command or command-group that would follow the ``pywbemcli`` command and general options when used in `command mode`_.
-The following example starts a pywbemcli shell in interactive mode and executes serveral commands (ex. ``class enumerate -o``).
+The following example starts a pywbemcli shell in interactive mode and executes several commands (ex. ``class enumerate -o``).

 .. code-block:: text